Frequently Asked Questions

 The poet, Robert Frost, wrote, “Freedom lies in being bold.”
 If what you’re reading touches your heart and makes sense to you, go see your Local Spiritual Assembly.
 Ask for their guidance.
 Be humble.
 Set aside all fear.
 Think of the Holy Ones throughout the ages.
 We are Baha’is and we have been assigned a great destiny.
 Rise is the work-study instrument young American Indian Baha’is just like you will use to self-fund the development of a university-level system of higher education including multiple branches spread across the Americas for all American Indian Baha’is.

 Be bold.
 Dream big.
 You could be the key to this work.
 A single idea generated by you or the entire Founding Class of Rise could turn the tide for all American Indians, or, indeed, for the entire human race whom we serve.
 You could be the one that makes it happen!
 You’re not alone.
 Don’t be afraid.
 Be happy.
 Be strong.
 Your life is important.
 Rely on God.

 - Why do you seek co-Founders of Rise?

-The American Indian spirit makes it hard for any of us to be considered better than others.
-The American Indian war hero Ira Hayes was destroyed because people all over America worshipped him as a hero.
+The American Indian spirit makes it hard for any of us to be considered better than others or unique above others.
+The American Indian war hero Ira Hayes was destroyed because people all over America worshiped him as a hero.
 It drove him to drink himself to death.
-We need to acknowledge other people as Founders for enabling Rise and Rosa University.
+We need to acknowledge other people as co-Founders for enabling Rise and Rosa University.
 It’s a great burden for us to stand out in any way because we’re an innately shy people born to serve the Creator.